-In June 2015 we held our annual Music Festival, the weather was kind to us this time and we managed to raise £5500.
-Also last December we organized the Christmas bazaar which contributed a further £620 to our funds.
-Recently in March we had another successful annual trivia quiz with 113 people attending raising £650 + bar profit of ca £200.
-We will have the added bonus of two elections this summer which make a useful contribution to our overheads.
-The Music Festival this year will be on the weekend of 2/3rd July with the Preschool Group joining us on Sunday again to make it a family day, it is their intention to broaden the range of activities.
-The BBQ was successfully managed by the Scouts who will continue to run the BBQ this year.
-We will offer 8 real ales at the bar again, an aspect of the festival which has been growing in popularity over the years.
-We will require plenty of volunteers so I hope members of the village will join in, help and enjoy the day’s entertainment.
-On the Saturday we will have a police presence.
-All funds go towards the refurbishment of the village hall and we will endeavour to have more fund raising events in future, please check the villager and notice boards.
+In July 2018 we held our annual Music Festival again, the weather was kind to us and we managed to raise £5000.
+Recently in March we had another very successful annual trivia quiz with 115 attendees.
+The Music Festival this year will be on the weekend of the 6th July with the Preschool Group joining us on Sunday again to make it a family day.
+We will offer probably 10 real ales at the bar again, an aspect of the festival which has proven to be popular in recent the years.
+We will require plenty of volunteers so I hope members of the village will join in, help and enjoy the weekend entertainment.
+The security arrangements will be the same as last year with the private security Company Kanazawa.
+All funds go towards the refurbishment and improvement of the village hall.

 During the last 12 months we have undertaken significant investments alongside minor improvements and maintenance.
 We have continued the concept of replacing lights as they default with LED equivalents.
 We have redecorated the hall and the small meeting room.
 In the latter respect we have decided to make that room the village hall office.
 The refurbishment of the kitchen has widened opportunities; we have had bookings for wedding receptions, one for three days etc. We had our first ‘pop up dinner’ last July, followed by another 17th April, which was fully booked with 66 covers.
 Our next is 9th October.